Silvestar-Iliev/recipes-project-nov-2023/README.md

 # Description:

 This project is an exam assignment for the ReactJS course at SoftUni in October 2023.
-As of November 16, 2023, the project is in the development stage, with the final submission deadline set for December 9, 2023.
+The project is in the development stage, with the final submission deadline set for December 9, 2023.
 The project is a Single Page Application (SPA) developed using React, with custom HTML and CSS.
 It utilizes the SoftUni educational server as a backend.
 The application serves as a recipe website where users can create, modify, delete, and read various recipes.

 # Installation:

 1. Download the project folder and place it in the same directory as the SoftUni educational server folder.
 2. Install the required node_modules by running npm i in the recipes-project folder.
-3. In the project folder, open the terminal and start the project with npm start.
+3. In the project folder, open the terminal and start the project with "npm start".
-4. In the server folder, open the terminal and start the server with node server.js.
+4. In the server folder, open the terminal and start the server with "node server.js".

-# Usage and Features:

-The project features a static home page, a page displaying all created recipes, and a detailed page for each recipe, as well as login and register pages.
-After registration or login, users have access to the recipe creation form.
-Each recipe includes information such as title, description, and nutritional values for 100g of the respective dish (calories, protein, carbohydrates, and fat).
+### The project has the following pages and basic functionalities:
+  * Home page - renders the last three recipes added.
+The information for each recipe is in a card containing a photo, title and likes of the recipe;
+  * All recipes page (Catalog page) - renders all added recipes, with the recipes sorted by the number of likes (from most to least).
+The information for each recipe is in a card containing a photo, title and likes of the recipe;
+    Login page - representing a login form in the application, requiring email and password;
+  * Register page - representing a registration form in the application, requiring email, username, password and repeatPassword;
+  * Create recipe page - representing a form to create a recipe, accepting data for title, imgURL, short description, calories, protein, carbohydrates and fat.
+  * Edit recipe page - representing a form for editing an existing recipe;
+  * Details page - the page contains information about the recipe and comments to it.
+    1. If the user is a guest, he will be able to see the comments for each recipe.
+    2. If the user is a logged in user, he will be able to write comments.
+       2.1.
+As well as being able to delete their own comments.
+    3. If the user is a logged-in user and is the owner of the recipe, he has access to buttons for deleting and changing the recipe.
+    4. If the user is a logged in user and is not the owner of the recipe, he has access to buttons for liking and adding to favorites.
+       4.1.
+If the user has liked, the button is disabled and cannot re-like and cannot un-like.
+       4.2.
+If it has been added to favorites, the button is turned off, but the same can be turned on again if the user deletes the recipe from the list of favorites.
+  * Profile page - contains information about the user's username and email.
+     The page also contains two lists:
+    1. List of own recipes - created by the user, with each link leading to the corresponding recipe.
+    2. List of favorite recipes - added by the user with the button "add to favorites" from the detailed page of each recipe.
+Each link leads to the corresponding recipe.
+       Each recipe has two buttons for:
+        2.1.
+A button to remove the recipe from the list of favorites, after which the button "Add to favorites" in the detailed page of the corresponding recipe will be active again.
+        2.2.
+Recipe selection button.
+        2.3.
+To the list of favorite recipes there is a button for calculating all selected recipes.
+After pressing it, a modal is rendered containing information about the selected recipes and how many total calories, proteins, carbohydrates and fats are contained per 100g. from each recipe.

+I. Non-logged users have access to:
+    - Home page;
+    - All recipes (Catalog page);
+    - Login;
+    - Register;
-Recipe creators (logged-in users) can delete or edit their recipes.
-Users who did not create the recipe can like it or add it to their favorites.
+    - Details page - next to the recipe information and read comments, cannot write comments, like or add to favorites.

-All logged-in users can leave comments under each recipe.
-Each logged-in user has a profile page with information about the user, a list of recipes they've created, and a list of favorite recipes.
-Recipes in the favorites list can be removed, and users can calculate the total nutritional values for 100g of the selected recipes.
+II.
+A logged in user has access to:
+    - Home page;
+    - All recipes (Catalog page);
+    - Details page - can read and write comments (delete own comments), can like and add to favorites (if not owner of the recipe) or change and delete (if owner of the recipe);
+    - Profile page;
+    - Logout;

 # License: